Mullion Cove: History

 By 1848, there were two cottages built for residence by local Coastguard officers and their families.
 These now form Cove Cottage.
 A description of the Cove was recorded as follows, "Mullion Cove contains a Mill worked by a stream running down through the valley, some fish cellars and a few humble cottages, on which last, owing to the height of the rising ground behind them, the sun, in the winter months, never shines.
 In one of these lives an old man who has been blind for many years who ... is glad indeed when the month of March is come, for he finds his solitary walk up and down the road in front of his cottage more cheerful when he feels the blessed sunshine falling on his sightless eyes."

 At this time there was one Fishing family recorded as living in the cove.
-In 1867, the stream leading into the Cove was diverted under the roadway into the course of the old Leat to in order to build the Lifeboat House.
+In 1867, the stream leading into the Cove was diverted under the roadway into the course of the old Leat to build the Lifeboat House.

 In 1868 came the first significant move to build a harbour in Mullion Cove.
 The strong sea currents around the Lizard, combined with adverse weather, sometimes prevented ships which had often sailed halfway around the world from completing their journey around the Lizard into the English Channel.
 Many of the sailing ships, for years, took a course which led them towards Falmouth to obtain new Orders for delivery of their cargo, to repair damage and to restock.
 Some took the wrong course in bad weather, storm or fog.

 In easterly or northeasterly winds, ships were forced to anchor and shelter along the coastline between Mullion Island and Pedngwynian.
-Pedngwynian (Location 50°02`3.46" N 5°16`50.44" W) is a headland which lies 1 mi to the north of Mullion Island between Dollar Cove and Gunwalloe Fishing Cove, in what was known as the "Mullion Roads,” which, although undefined, stretched out into the Mounts Bay.
+Pedngwynian (Location 50°02`3.46" N 5°16`50.44" W) is a headland which lies 1 mi to the north of Mullion Island between Dollar Cove and Gunwalloe Fishing Cove, in what was known as the "Mullion Roads," which, although undefined, stretched out into the Mounts Bay.
 The sailing ships often sheltered in the "Roads" because they could not navigate the strong tidal currents of the Lizard alongside strong easterly winds and this was the only suitable location for them to anchor.
 At other times many became trapped or embayed in Mounts Bay by southwesterly or westerly winds which eventually forced them onto the cliffs when they could not tack out to sea.